MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 ## Invite external admins

 Defender for Cloud Apps enables you to invite external admins (MSSPs) as administrators of your organization's (MSSP customer) Defender for Cloud Apps portal.
-To add MSSPs, make sure Defender for Cloud Apps is enabled on MSSPs tenant and then add them as [Azure AD B2B collaboration users](/azure/active-directory/external-identities/add-users-administrator) in the MSSPs customers Azure portal.
+To add MSSPs, make sure Defender for Cloud Apps is enabled on the MSSPs tenant, and then add them as [Azure AD B2B collaboration users](/azure/active-directory/external-identities/add-users-administrator) in the MSSPs customers Azure portal.
 Once added, MSSPs can be configured as administrators and assigned any of the roles available in Defender for Cloud Apps.

 ### To add MSSPs to the MSSP customer Defender for Cloud Apps portal